drowsy-probius/kcaptcha-solver-l4/readme.md

 # run server
 # server running on 0.0.0.0:8000
 #
-# it gives some INFO or WARNINGs but
+# it gives several INFO or WARNINGs
-# that is not matter for development server
 ./scripts/run.server.sh
 ```